Kevin Joyce (politician)

 Kevin Carey Joyce is a former Democratic member of the Illinois House of Representatives who represented the 35th District from 2003 until 2010.

 Born in Chicago, Illinois, Joyce attended John Carroll University.
 His father, Jeremiah E. Joyce, also served in the Illinois General Assembly.
 In 2010, Joyce accepted a fundraising position with Ave Maria University, a private Roman Catholic university near Naples, Florida.
 He was succeeded in the Illinois House of Representatives by John O'Sullivan, the Democratic Committeeman from Worth Township.
 As of 2014, Joyce served as vice president of development at the university.

+Personal life

+Joyce is the father of Michael Joyce, lead singer of the Florida country music band Back Country Boys.